ajunlonglive/opensource-low-code-application-design/README.md

 ## Aspects of this solution that are to be dynamically created:

-1. Group
+1. Groups
-2. Dashboard
+2. Dashboards
-3. Feature
+3. Features
-4. Workflow
+4. Workflows
-5. Role
+5. Roles
-6. Data-Table
+6. Data-Tables
-7. Page
+7. Pages
-8. Control
+8. Controls
-9. Data-Field
+9. Data-Fields
-10. Control-Type
+10. Control-Types
-11. Control-Validation
+11. Control-Validations
-12. Control-Action
+12. Control-Actions